alttch/psrt/proto.md

 The client MUST ping the server by sending OP\_NOP with frequency higher than the server timeout, otherwise the socket is automatically closed by the server.

+Any other control frame can be used as keep-alive signal as well.
+So ff the client sends many control frames, ping frames can be delayed or omitted.

 ### Subscribe

 OP\_SUBCRIBE = 0x02